 If water is taken into the pipe from a depth of about 5 meters below the water surface at the same atmospheric pressure, the water surface inside the pipe will stop at the same height as the water surface outside the pipe.

 Then, if you put a float in the pipe, the float will stop on the stationary water surface which is not affected by the wind and waves, and if you look at the draft mark where the float is stopped with a mirror, you can read the draft mark corresponding to the correct water surface.
-In addition, the angle of the mirror is set at 45°, so the draft mark where the float is located can be reflected horizontally on the mirror from a close distance.

 Click here for more details of KENDRAFT.